 This means that your customers might feel like they’re being bombarded by too many emails without you even realizing.
 You want to avoid this at all costs or you might risk having your customers unsubscribe, or worse, send you to spam.

-To illustrate this point, take a look at this SmartInsights email survey in which 45.8% of the participants said “they [were] emailed too often”.
+A SmartInsights email survey found that 45.8% of the participants said “they [were] emailed too often”.

 Small businesses need to understand that in today’s digital marketing landscape, consumers are hypersensitive to spam.

 To counteract that sensitivity, you should try implementing the following:

 - Choose a schedule that compliments your other marketing channels to prevent exhausting your consumers with too much messaging.
 Check out the best times to send emails.

 - Align frequency of your campaigns to your purchase cycle

 - Test different sending frequencies for different email list segments to find the best results for each group of customers

 When you’ve picked the best tips that work for your business, be sure to look at your previous campaign metrics and tweak your future campaigns based on the data you think is relevant.